drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Assets

-Assets may include your phone, laptop, passwords stored on various devices, and browsing history.
-List them, starting with the assets that matter most to protect.
+Assets may include a phone, laptop, credentials stored on various devices, and browsing history.
+List them, starting with the assets most important to protect.

 ## Adversaries

 Define whom you are defending against.
-Start by defining the motivation they might have to attack assets.
+Start by defining the motivation each adversary might have to attack important assets.
 [Financial gain](https://www.verizon.com/business/resources/reports/dbir/) is a big motivator for many attackers, for example.

 ## Capabilities